penev92/Oraide.LanguageServer/clients/oraide-vscode/README.md

 This extension contributes the following settings:

- - `oraide.server.path`: Path to the language server.
+ - `oraide.server.binary`: Path to the language server.
  - `oraide.game.path`: A fallback OpenRA directory path.

 ## Release Notes